lambdamoses/VoyagerWorkshop/README.md

 ### Workshop goals and objectives

-* More thoroughly utilize spatial information
+* Experience exploratory data analysis with the spatial information front and center
-* Introduction to spatial statistics
+* Get a taste of the geospatial tradition

 #### What you will learn
 * Use and operate on SFE objects
 * Spatial data visualization
 * Geometric operations
 * Create spatial neighborhood graphs
-* Run spatial analyses on SFE objects
+* Run spatial analyses on different fields of SFE objects
 * Visualize spatial analysis results
-* ESDA methods
+* Math of some commonly used ESDA methods

 #### What you will _not_ learn
 * Technologies to collect spatial transcriptomics data